 Western Europe

-In the UK, tech recruitment specialists are worried about the looming digital skills shortage disaster.
+In the UK, tech recruitment agencies and individual experts are worried about the looming digital skills shortage disaster.
 As the UK’s economy begins to show the first signs of post-pandemic recovery, the tech sector is growing at a faster pace than any other.
 This means an increased demand for skilled tech workers — since March 2020, over 100,000 new tech jobs have been created.
 If no efforts are made to upskill the workforce, the UK risks losing £141.5 billion in GDP over the next decade.

 Switzerland also experiences skills shortages that have risen by 22% in the past three years.
 According to ICTswitzerland, for every unemployed tech professional, there are four vacancies.
 By 2028, Switzerland will need to add 117,900 ICT specialists to its workforce.